Electric Vehicle Supply Equipment Rebate Program

 • To help ensure EVSE incentives are directed to a more permanent build-out of EVSE infrastructure, EVSE rebates will no longer be issued to Level 1 EVSE purchased on or after October 1, 2023.

-• While all multi-unit developments (MUDs) are eligible for the FY24 EVSE Rebate Program, MEA is currently investigating options to provide additional benefits for EVSE installations in MUDs within low-to-moderate-income, overburdened, and/or underserved communities.
+• While all multi-unit developments (MUDs) are eligible for the FY26 EVSE Rebate Program, MEA is currently investigating options to provide additional benefits for EVSE installations in MUDs within low-to-moderate-income, overburdened, and/or underserved communities.
+Stay tuned for further information once it becomes available.

 Type of Program: Rebate; Non-competitive (first-come, first-served) until program funds are exhausted.

-Application Submission Guidance: Please see the “How to Apply” section of the Funding Opportunity Announcement (FOA) located under Program Documents below.
+Application Submission Guidance: Please see the “How to Apply” section of the Funding Opportunity Announcement (FOA) located under Program Documents below as a new process to apply will take effect for FY26.
 Applicants must thoroughly review the FOA before applying to see important information regarding project requirements, eligibility restrictions, the application process, and program terms and conditions.
+With the new portal, MEA prefers that EVSE applications be submitted electronically through the MyMEA portal, whenever possible.
+Applicants apply using a forthcoming link.

 Program Documents: